kozmof/react-hook-quill/README.md

 # React Hook Quill
 React Hook Quill is a lightweight wrapper for [Quill](https://quilljs.com/) that does not interfere with the design of either React or Quill.

 Quill is implemented without frameworks like React.
-To put it simply, this hook internally initializes Quill as an [external system](https://react.dev/reference/react/useEffect#connecting-to-an-external-system) within React using `useEffect` and cleans it up during the unmount phase.
+To put it simply, this hook internally initializes Quill as an [external system](https://react.dev/reference/react/useEffect#connecting-to-an-external-system) within React using `useEffect` and cleans it up during a re-render and the unmount phase.

 ![architecture](./architecture.excalidraw.png)